one-among-us/data/people/MeowBot233/page.en.md

 It was a story about love.

 Maybe you heard of that story.

-You might feel sad for the fragments of memories contained within it, sighing, “Life is beautiful but fragile.”
+You might feel sad for the fragments of memories contained within it,

+sighing...

+“Life is beautiful but fragile.”

 Yet...